ilyaperepelitsa/CV/README.md

 [FERC DOC part](https://github.com/VzPI/FERC_DOC_TRAIL)
 * snew - news (yep, puns) aggregator.
 Started with a few sources, shouldn't really be discussing them.
 Two sources at the moment, work in progress
-* Met Book downloader - Metropolitan museum published some books for free
+* Met Book downloader - Metropolitan museum published some books for free.
+This is a commu